 Since the whole purpose of a composting toilet is to have everything in it decompose, it makes sense to only put things into it that can decompose.
 Toilet paper is made to break down in septic tanks, so it will be OK in a composting toilet.
-However, sanitary napkins and diapers will not break down - those will need to be disposed of in a different way.
+However, sanitary napkins and diapers will not break down.
+Those need to be disposed of in a different way.

-Ongoing - Depending on the make of toilet you have, you may need to throw a handful of compost mix into the eco-bin every time you use the toilet.
-You will also need to turn a handle or push a button to mix the humanure every time or every couple of days.
+Ongoing—Depending on the make of toilet you have, you may need to throw a handful of composting mix into the eco-bin every time you use the toilet.
+You will also need to turn a handle or push a button to mix the humanure every time you use it or every couple of days.

-Periodic - Wipe down outside as you would a wet toilet.
+Periodic—Wipe down outside as you would a wet toilet.
 Clean out the urine container (if present).
 Empty the eco-bin when it gets full or take humanure out from the bottom to leave room for more.
 If you empty it out fully, it's OK to leave a little in the bin.
-Like anything involving microbes, leaving a sample population behind starts the next batch (e.g. kombucha, sourdough bread, agricultural fields).
+Like anything involving microbes, leaving a sample population behind starts the next batch (e.g. kombucha, sourdough bread).

 Features & Price Comparison

-For comparison, here are the lowest and highest-end compost toilets I could find.
+For comparison, here are the lowest and highest-end composting toilets I could find.
 Those in between have a variety of features, based on the brand.
 Be sure to check reviews before buying.